grapesmoker/pdf-library/README.md

 pdf-library is a program for keeping track of your PDFs.
 It allows you to build a databse complete with metadata about the file.
 It's particularly useful for keeping track of things like scientific papers.

+# Running it

+Clone the repo, go to the directory you cloned to, and run `./main`.

 # Requirements

 You'll need to install Qt5 and the Python bindings to Qt5, as well as ImageMagick (used for previews).
 You need to have `sqlalchemy`, `Wand` (an interface to ImageMagick), and `PyPDF2` installed; you can get these by doing `pip install -r requirements.txt`.
 There may be others that I'm forgetting though.